Restaurants in Rural California – Santa Barbara, Nipomo, Carmel Valley

 Jocko’s Steak House -Nipomo

-Continuing north on 101, through the central coast of California, and between Santa Maria and San Luis Obispo, is the farming town of Nipomo.
-The entire central coast area is commonly known for its famous barbeque restaurants and especially the different methods of preparing and cooking meat and poultry.
+Continuing north on 101, through the central coast of California, and between Santa Maria and San Luis Obispo is the farming town of Nipomo.
+The entire Central Coast area is commonly known for its famous barbeque restaurants and the different methods of preparing and cooking meat and poultry.
 Take one of the turn-offs to reach Jocko’s Steakhouse on North Thompson Road and look for the 1800’s wooden church with an ornate steeple.
 The restaurant is right across the street.

-Be prepared for old time dining which is more about the food than the ambiance.
-A friendly hostess greeted us, and I asked to see the barbeque firepit where serious cooking is done.
-As we walked through the dimly lit bar, she pointed out branding marks on the wood paneled walls which represented former ranches in Nipomo.
+Be prepared for old-time dining, which is more about the food than the ambiance.
+A friendly hostess greeted us, and I asked to see the barbeque firepit where serious cooking was done.
+As we walked through the dimly lit bar, she pointed out branding marks on the wood-paneled walls, which represented former ranches in Nipomo.
 Down a long hallway and out a swinging door, we arrived at the pit.
 I was introduced to Aubrey, the pit master, and I could tell he was serious about his pit territory.
-With precision, he prodded and flipped each steak, chicken and ribs with masterpiece timing.
-The fire over the red oak wood put out powerful flames and smoke causing me to keep my distance.
-He had it under control and smoke flare ups didn’t interfere with his wrist action using the long barbeque tool.
+With precision, he prodded and flipped each steak, chicken, and ribs with masterpiece timing.
+The fire over the red oak wood put out powerful flames and smoke, causing me to keep my distance.
+He had it under control, and smoke flare-ups didn’t interfere with his wrist action using the long barbeque tool.

 Restaurants in Rural California - Santa Barbara, Nipomo, Carmel Valley #travel #trip #vacation #california #food #restaurant #central-coast #nipomo #santa-barbara #carmel #carmel-valley #monterey #monterey-peninsula #rural #country #road-trips